 Three years ago, I devoted one long weekend to helping my daughter ditch her diapers.
 She was two years and three months old at the time.
 It was Easter break, my brother was due for a visit, and the start of the school year, in which I was told she would need to be nappy-free, was looming.
 I did my best to learn all the potty training tips and tales ahead of time.
+Scroll on to discover my best potty training tips for your little one.

 How It Went In Our House